N2PDAO/moloch/README.md

 ## Additional Code For N2P DAO

 ```
-    mapping (address => uint256) sharesDelegated; // the address of the member shares are delegated to & # of shares the member delegated to a certain adress
+mapping (address => uint256) arrayPointer;    // the Pointer at what position the adress of this member is stored in the array of the delegated
+address[] addressDelegatedTo;  // the adreses of member which delegated to this member
+bool delegated;
 ```

-Addition to the `Member` data struct.
-Mapping of address of member who controls delegated shares & the number of shares.
+Additions to the `Member` data struct.

 ```
         function delegateShares(address delegateTo, uint256 sharesToDelegate) public onlyDelegate {